Kirito-kun-git-repo/Kirito-kun-git-repo/README.md

 A system to automate & optimize university football fixtures.
 Stable logic, clean data flow, and simple UI/UX.

-### 📚 LengLearn
+### 📚 LangLearn
-A SaaS platform focused on structured learning flows, progress tracking, and personalized learning modules.
+A platform focused on helping People connect and Learn Any New Language by speaking with Others.

 ### 🏥 MedWise
 A SaaS tool built to simplify medical workflow management with strong backend architecture.